 AppTech Payments Corp.
 Announces 2023 Annual Shareholder Meeting

-/EIN News/ -- CARLSBAD, Calif., March 21, 2023 (GLOBE NEWSWIRE) -- AppTech Payments Corp. (“AppTech”) (NASDAQ: APCX) a Fintech company powering seamless, commerce between businesses and consumers, announced today it filed its proxy statement and will hold its Annual Shareholder Meeting on May 2, 2023, at 10:00 AM PST.
+CARLSBAD, Calif., March 21, 2023 (GLOBE NEWSWIRE) -- AppTech Payments Corp. ("AppTech") APCX a Fintech company powering seamless, commerce between businesses and consumers, announced today it filed its proxy statement and will hold its Annual Shareholder Meeting on May 2, 2023, at 10:00 AM PST.
 To enable shareholders to attend regardless of their location, AppTech will hold the meeting virtually.

 Meeting details and instructions to access proxy materials have been disseminated to shareholders of record via direct mail in accordance with the notice and access model.
 Shareholders of record as of the March 8, 2023, are entitled to the notice of the Annual Meeting or any adjournment thereof.
 If you are a shareholder and have not received notice by April 7, 2023, please contact AppTech Investment Relations to obtain meeting details.